adraismawur/codeveloping-workshop/pages/creating-issues.md

 #### Working on the issues

-Once you have created your issues, open your teammate's issue.
+Once you have created your issues, open your teammate's issue **on GitHub**.
 See if you can understand the problem by looking at their description.

 When you feel like you understand the problem, create a new branch on your machine where you solve the problem using `git branch hotfix/issue-1` or `git branch hotfix/issue-2`.

-Make a commit on this branch fixing the problem, and then push this branch using `git push -u origin hotfix/issue-1`
+Make a commit on this branch fixing the problem, and then push this branch using `git push -u origin hotfix/issue-1` or `git push -u origin hotfix/issue-2`

 ##### Stuck?
 If you get stuck, remember that all you have to work in these exercises is the /pages folder in your repository.